fezfez/sample-graphqlite/README.md

 # the problem

-the `MyCustomInputType` is well recognize by graphqlite (it exists in the introspection) but when the mutation is run and expection is throw with the message `cannot find GraphQL type "MyCustomInputType".
+the `MyCustomInputType` is well recognize by graphqlite (it exists in the introspection) but when the mutation is run an expection is throw with the message `cannot find GraphQL type "MyCustomInputType".
 Check your TypeMapper configuration.`